executablebooks/meta/CONTRIBUTING.md

 A minimal description of the project should be contained in the README.md, then most documentation should generally be contained in a `docs` folder, using [Sphinx](http://www.sphinx-doc.org) (directly or *via* jupyter book) as the documentation generator.

-Markdown style should generally follow that rules outlined [markdownlint](https://github.com/markdownlint/markdownlint) and rST should similarly follow [rstcheck](https://github.com/myint/rstcheck), either of which may be added to the pre-commit configuration.
+Markdown style should generally follow that rules outlined in [markdownlint](https://github.com/markdownlint/markdownlint) and rST should similarly follow [rstcheck](https://github.com/myint/rstcheck), either of which may be added to the pre-commit configuration.

 In addition, when writing documentation authors should adhere to the following guidelines: